Home Emergency Kit

 Emergency food and water should be stocked so that you have them available when needed.
 Canned goods and bottled water do not have a long shelf life.
 If you rely on these, be sure to rotate your stock at least twice a year so you always have fresh food and water.
-Bottled water really has about a six month shelf life so you can't store it and forget it.
-Our food bars and emergency water both have a 5 year shelf life and are Coast Guard approved.
-With these survival items, you can store them and they'll be good when an emergency happens.
+Bottled water really has about a six-month shelf life so you can't store it and forget it.

 Always have multiple ways of starting a fire in your home emergency kit.
 Waterproof matches, windproof matches, the mil-spec Spark-Lite, magnesium fire starter, along with fire sticks and emergency tinder are all options available on this website or are already included in our survival kits.
 Redundancy is key.
 You want to have more than one method of being able to start a fire in case one fails or you lose one.
 The warmth and heat of a fire can prevent hypothermia and can dry out wet clothes.
 A fire also allows you to cook food and to purify water.
 Remember, water sources may not be safe to drink.
 Bringing water to a boil and boiling for 10 minutes will kill anything that can cause you to get sick.